 About the Judicial Conference

-The Judicial Conference of the United States is the national policy-making body for the federal courts.
+The Judicial Conference of the United States is the national policymaking body for the federal courts.

 The Chief Justice of the United States is the presiding officer of the Judicial Conference.
 Membership is comprised of the chief judge of each judicial circuit, the Chief Judge of the Court of International Trade, and a district judge from each regional judicial circuit.

 A circuit chief judge's term on the Conference is concurrent with his or her term as chief judge of the circuit.
-Section 45 of title 28, United States Code, provides that, with limited exceptions, the chief judge of a circuit may serve for seven years or until attaining the age of seventy years, whichever comes first.
+With limited exceptions, 28 U.S.C. § 45(a)(1)b provides that a circuit’s chief judge may serve for seven years or until attaining the age of seventy, whichever comes first.
 Similar provisions apply to the Chief Judge of the Court of International Trade.
-See U.S.C.
-258.
+See 28 U.S.C. § 258.

 Matters Before Committees

 In addition to reviewing issues within their established jurisdictions, Conference committees may also study relevant matters requested by the Chief Justice of the United States, the Executive Committee, the Conference Secretary (AO Director), Congress, federal judges, circuit judicial councils, and other Conference committees, or as required by statute.